-- 1. Applicants should qualify on entrance examinations as prescribed for the program of study. - 2.
-Upon qualifying, applicants will be scheduled for conferences with members of the department in which they desire to enroll. - 3.
-Three personal references must be furnished prior to final acceptance.
-(Nursing) - 4.
-Meet secondary school or postsecondary course requirements as established for specific programs of study. - 5.
-After all admissions requirements have been met by the applicant, official admission is contingent upon proof of satisfactory physical health as required by regulatory agencies. - 6.
+- 1. Applicants should qualify on placement examinations as prescribed for the program of study. - 2.
+Upon qualifying, applicants may be scheduled for conferences with members of the department in which they desire to enroll. - 3.
+Meet secondary school or postsecondary course requirements as established for specific programs of study. - 4.
+After all admissions requirements have been met by the applicant, official admission is contingent upon proof of satisfactory physical health as required by regulatory agencies. - 5.
 Final selection will be determined by the number of openings in the program of study and by the applicant's evaluation and ranking.